Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/preferences.md

 * If the preference `telemetry.fog.test.localhost_port` is set to a value greater than 0, then pings are sent to a server operating locally at that port (even if the ping has a Debug Tag), to enable testing.

-Also, if set, [JOG](./jog) is disabled.
-Artifact builds will not exhibit changes to their Glean metrics.

 `MOZILLA_OFFICIAL` tends to be set on most builds released to users, including builds distributed by Linux distributions.